NemanjaJocanovic/wordpress-nginx-script/README.md

 Prerequisits:
 * Before you begin, ensure that you have a valid domain name pointing to your server's IP address.
 * After you boot up your Ubuntu server I recommend you run once `sudo apt update && sudo apt upgrade -y` and reboot your server with `sudo reboot now`.
-You can have some outdated kernel pop-ups during installation if you don't do this. they won't interrupt the installation, but will be annoying.
+You can have some outdated kernel pop-ups during installation if you don't do this.
+They won't interrupt the installation, but will be annoying.

 Instructions: